The core aims of the All Party Parliamentary Cycling Group:

-The secretariat of the APPCG is funded by the UK Cycling Alliance.
 The APPCG is registered with the House of Commons.

-About All Party Groups
+About All Party Parliamentary Groups

-All-party groups (APPGs) are unofficial groups within the Houses of Parliament and have a membership of backbench Members of the House of Commons and Peers.
 They cover a range of subjects, which are generally of interest to Members from all parties and vary in size and the activity they are involved in.
 It allows Members to work constructively with others from different political persuasions on an issue of common interest.
 Members have the opportunity to hold meetings and raise awareness of a particular subject and can exert pressure on Ministers who are often invited to attend meetings.
 They can be a good way for backbench MPs to ensure that those in decision-making roles are aware of particular subject issues.

 APPGs sometimes hold inquiries to which Ministers and others can be invited to give their opinions on a subject of topical interest to Members, although these would not hold the sway of a Select Committee.
 They often are guided by one or more outside organisations with a particular interest in the subject.